Kentakoong/Kentakoong/README.md

 **My Hobbies Are :**

-   • ⌨️ Coding : Coding is the first priority for me right now.
-I had so fun programming (exept for bugs 😂) welp.
-HTML don't have bugs
+   • ⌨️ Coding : Coding is my hobby and a thing that i enjoy right now.
+I had so fun programming (exept for bugs 😂)

    • 🎵 Listening To Music (especially EDM and Future Bass)